Design and Navigation Software - Open Source, Freeware, and Shareware

-OpenCPN is a free software (GPL) project to create navigation software for use under way or as a planning tool.
+OpenCPN is a free software project to create navigation software for use under way or as a planning tool.
 OpenCPN is developed by a team of active sailors using real world conditions for program testing and refinement.
 It is fully cross-platform and can be used on Linux, Mac and Windows.

 You can purchase QCad Professional (recommended) and the QCad book at: RibbonSoft, GmbH.
 If you use Linux you can install the GPL version from your distros package manager.
 It is not as full featured as Qcad Prof, but for reading .dxf files and light CAD work it's OK.